gianlucatruda/quantified-sleep/README.md

 ### Missing data imputation

 In `03_imputation.ipynb`, the missing data was overcome using a combination of knowledge-based and statistical techniques, including several multivariate imputation algorithms.

-Regularised linear algorithms (Lasso and Ridge) performed the best with imputed data, particularly for the matrix factorisation, KNN, MICE, iterative SVD, and univariate imputation strategies.
-The use of imputation saved hundreds of observations from being discarded and improved overall performance of all the algorithms except the plain Decision Tree.
+The use of imputation saved hundreds of observations from being discarded and improved overall performance of the algorithms.

 ![](img/missing_data.png)

 ### Collapsing time series to i.i.d. observations

 "Markov unfolding" was used as a technique for collapsing the time series into a collection of independent observations for modelling, thus incorporating historical data.
 This added lagged copies of features to each observation to incorporate values from recent history for each engineered feature.

-Markov unfolding improved the predictive performance of Lasso dramatically, but for other algorithms the improvement was less pronounced.
-This was likely because the benefit of the additional information traded off against the added burden of much higher dimensionality.
-Lasso likely performed best because L1 regularisation allowed it to effectively sift through the greater number of features.

 ![](img/markov_unfolding.svg)